 49. Appeals to Full Bench from decision of Commission under this Act

-(1) In this section “the Commission” means the Commission constituted by a commissioner, but does not include the Commission exercising jurisdiction under section 80ZE.
+(1) In this section the Commission means the Commission constituted by a commissioner, but does not include the Commission exercising jurisdiction under section 80ZE.

 (2) Subject to this section, an appeal lies to the Full Bench in the manner prescribed from any decision of the Commission.